 2. Environmental Conditions

 The ideal temperature for applying wood stain is 70-75 degrees (F).
-If the temperature is lower than this, the evaporation process will be slower, and the finish will take longer to dry.
-Also, if the humidity levels exceed 50%, there will be too much water in the atmosphere, so the finish will take longer to dry.
+The evaporation process will be slower and the finish will take longer to dry if the temperature is lower than this.

 To fix this, increase the heat around the coating and use a dehumidifier to lower the humidity levels.